 Oranges are filled with potassium, Vitamin C, and fiber.
 Fortunately, they’re safe for dogs to consume, as seen in research.

-Vets recommend removing the peel off the orange and only giving the flesh to your dogs.
-Since the peel is hard on your dogs’ digestive system, it can lead to an upset stomach.
+Vets recommend removing the peel off the orange and only giving the flesh part to your dogs.
+Since the peel is hard on your dogs’ digestive system, it can upset the stomach of your furry fellow.

 While you’re at it, also toss away the seeds.